-Official tickets to the Royal Edinburgh Military Tattoo in 2019 can be booked online.
-The performance will take place from the 2-24 August 2019 at 9pm from Monday – Friday and at 7.15pm and 10.30pm on Saturdays.
+Official tickets to the Royal Edinburgh Military Tattoo can be booked online.
+The performance will take place from From Friday, 4 August 2023 to Saturday, 26 August 2023.

-Tickets for the Edinburgh Military Tattoo are usually sold out in advance, so if you’re planning to visit Edinburgh in the summer of 2019 then I’d recommend buying your tickets soon, although you may be able to grab some last-minute seats as well so keep an eye out.
+Tickets for the Edinburgh Military Tattoo are usually sold out in advance, so if you’re planning to visit Edinburgh in the summer of 2023, then I’d recommend buying your tickets soon, although you may be able to grab some last-minute seats as well, so keep an eye out.

 There is also a preview show held right before the season begins, and tickets for that only go on sale just before.